A determinacy approach to Borel combinatorics: Applications to Borel chromatic numbers and matchings

 In the theorems we have proved above, we have mostly worked on spaces of the form $\Free(\N^\Gamma)$.
 As we described in the introduction, this is quite natural since the graph $G(\Gamma,\N)$ achieves the maximal chromatic number of all Borel graphs generated by free actions of $\Gamma$.
-However, it is interesting to ask what happens when change our base space to be finite.
+However, it is interesting to ask what happens when we change our base space to be finite.
 For example, it is an open question whether there is a dichotomy characterizing when a pair of countable Borel equivalence relations admits Borel disjoint complete sections, and here we would like to know whether Theorem~\ref{nodcs} remains true when we change $\N$ to be some finite $k$.
 As we will see, this is the case when $k = 3$, but it is open for $k = 2$.
 Likewise, we would like to compute the Borel chromatic number of graphs of the form $G(\Gamma,k)$ for $k \geq 2$.
 Clearly, if $k \leq m$ are both at least $2$, then $\chi_B(G(\Gamma,k)) \leq \chi_B(G(\Gamma,m)) \leq \chi_B(G(\Gamma,\N))$.
-It is open whether these chromatic numbers can ever be different:
+It is open whether these chromatic numbers can ever be different\footnote{Recently, Seward and Tucker-Drob~\cite{1402.4184} have answered this question in the negative.
+They show that for every countable group $\Gamma$, there is an equivariant Borel function from $\Free(\N^{\Gamma}) \to \Free(2^{\Gamma})$.} :

 \begin{question} Does there exist a finitely generated marked group $\Gamma$ such that $\chi_B(G(\Gamma,\N)) \neq \chi_B(G(\Gamma,2))$? \end{question}